-- · Circular saw blade
+- Circular saw blade

-- Rip fence (Guide rule)
+- Offset wrench

-- Hex wrench
+- · Rip fence (Guide rule)

-- Dust nozzle
+- Front cuff 24

-- · Makita genuine battery and charger
+- Makita genuine battery and charger

 NOTE: Some items in the list may be included in the tool package as standard accessories.
 They may differ from country to country.